Experience Taiwan’s scenic countryside with this Eastern Taiwan itinerary!

 If you’re used to the convenience of searching for flights on Skyscanner, you’ll be happy to know they’ve now extended that convenience of researching to accommodation!
 Instead of having to check across various sites such as Agoda, Booking.com or Hotels.com, Skyscanner is the one-stop platform you need to browse through all the accommodation options available based on your preferred location and budget.

-From boutique hotels to minsu (guesthouses), and even the more luxurious but affordable 5-star hotel, you can easily match what’s “best” based on your budget — that’s how we easily found all our accommodations in this itinerary 😉
+From boutique hotels to minsu (guesthouses), and even more luxurious but affordable five-star hotels, you can easily match what’s “best” based on your budget — that’s how we easily found all our accommodations in this itinerary 😉

 Know of other interesting places to visit in eastern Taiwan?
 Let us know in the comment section below 🙂